amizak/Igpsep25/README.md

 #### Source Control Tool: Git
 Action Performed: Clone the entire codebase
 Repository URL: GitHub repository URL

-#### Purpose:
-Ensures Jenkins always works with the latest version of the code.
+This ensures Jenkins always works with the latest version of the code.

 ### Stage 2: Compile (Build Stage)
 Once the code is checked out, it must be compiled so the system can understand and execute it.